 As the beautiful half of the “Conjugal Dictatorship,” Imelda Marcos will forever be known in history as Ferdinand Marcos’ ostentatious spouse who owned 3,000 pairs of shoes.

 As we will find out, however, the “Imeldific” legend goes beyond just owning a massive collection of footwear.
-Not only did Mrs. Marcos spend money like there was no tomorrow, she also pulled off some of the most jaw-dropping moments in our history like only she knew how to do—with flair and style.
+Not only did Mrs. Marcos spend money like there was no tomorrow, but she also pulled off some of the most jaw-dropping moments in our history like only she knew how to do—with flair and style.

 Related Article: 9 Surprising Things You Didn’t Know About Imelda Marcos